GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Experiments

 \paragraph{Base retriever} We use a hybrid search approach as the base retriever, which combines semantic embedding and keyword search.
 For embedding models, we use \textbf{Llama-Embed-Nemotron-8B} \citep{babakhin2025llama} and \textbf{Cohere-Embed-4} \citep{cohere2025embed}.
 For the BEIR-NQ dataset in particular, we use \textbf{Llama-Embed-Nemotron-8B} and \textbf{Multilingual-E5-large} \citep{wang2024multilingual}.
 For each of these embedding models, we combine it with the \textbf{BM25} algorithm \citep{robertson2009probabilistic,trotman2014improvements} by calculating a weighted average of the normalized BM25 score and the cosine similarity between the query and document embeddings.
 The weights used are 0.3 for BM25 and 0.7 for cosine similarity, respectively.

+Our evaluation aims to isolate the contribution of GraphER beyond semantic retrieval.
+Therefore, we evaluate GraphER on top of strong semantic retrieval backbones rather than more sophisticated semantic rerankers.
+This allows us to measure the incremental benefit of the proposed methodology beyond the underlying semantic retriever.

 In all experiments, the base retriever retrieves 200 candidate objects, or all available objects if there are fewer than 200.
-A graph is then constructed from these retrieved candidate objects, and GraphER's reranking algorithm is applied to rerank them.
-Additional details regarding the hyper-parameter tuning and model training protocols are described in \ref{Appendix:tuning_and_training_protocols}.
+A graph is then constructed from these candidate objects, and GraphER's reranking algorithm is applied.

-\paragraph{Metrics} To evaluate the retrieval performance, we use \textit{perfect} recall@K (PR@K).
+\paragraph{Metrics} To evaluate retrieval completeness, we use \textit{perfect} recall@K (PR@K).
 For a given question, PR@K is 1 if \textit{all} relevant objects are included in the top-K search results, and 0 otherwise.
-In contrast to regular recall@K, which measures the proportion of relevant objects retrieved, PR@K is particularly important for questions that require information from multiple sources, as failing to retrieve even a single relevant object can result in incomplete information and therefore incorrect answers.
+In contrast to regular recall@K, which measures the proportion of relevant objects retrieved, PR@K is particularly important for questions that require information from multiple sources, as failing to retrieve even a single relevant object can result in incorrect answers.

 For multi-hop QA retrieval tasks, we also use the top-10 retrieved data objects to generate answers for both GraphER-GAT and the baseline using GPT-5 \citep{openai2025gpt}.
 The generated answers are evaluated by prompting GPT-5 to compare them against the ground-truth answers.
 When available, we report the percentages of queries answered correctly, as judged by GPT-5.
-The prompt templates used for answer generation and evaluation are provided in Appendices \ref{appendix:prompt_rag} and \ref{appendix:prompt_rag_eval}.
+The prompt templates for answer generation and evaluation are provided in Appendices \ref{appendix:prompt_rag} and \ref{appendix:prompt_rag_eval}.

+\paragraph{Hyper-Parameter Tuning and Model Training Protocols} Both PPR and GCS have one hyper-parameter, namely the damping factor $\alpha$.
+For each base retriever setting, specifically Llama-Embed-Nemotron-8B+BM25 and Cohere-Embed-4+BM25, we perform a grid search over $\alpha$, evaluating candidate values from 0.1 to 0.9 in increments of 0.1 on the \texttt{Bird\_train} dataset.
+The best-performing value of $\alpha$ on this dataset is then selected and fixed for the remaining datasets.
+For the Multilingual-E5-large+BM25 setting, which is only applied to the BEIR-NQ dataset, we use the same value of $\alpha$ as in Llama-Embed-Nemotron-8B+BM25.